Dual Ascent Diffusion for Inverse Problems: Hyperparameter Choices

 The step size $\gamma_t$ for the measurement step is defined by a step function below:

 To enhance sample quality, the parameter $\gamma_t$ is reduced at time step $t_\gamma$.
 This adjustment encourages the traversal to relax toward the prior manifold while diverging from the likelihood manifold.
 As a result, the generated samples exhibit reduced noise and improved visual fidelity.
+For all pixel-space diffusion tasks, $a=3.3$ and $b=0.1$ worked well empirically.
+For latent-space diffusion tasks, we report the exact values in Table \ref{tab:parameters_ffhq} and \ref{tab:parameters_imagenet}.

 We used two different choices of $\sigma_t$ in the main experiments.